ostackdoc/ostackdoc-docs/docs/test-env-example.md

 ssh root@compute1
 ssh root@Storage1
 ```
 If you can connect and get the shell without authenticating, it is working.
 SSH provides a shell without asking for a password.

+!!!
+Important
+    OpenStack-Ansible deployments require the presence of a `/root/.ssh/id_rsa.pub` file on the deployment host.
+The contents of this file is inserted into an `authorized_keys` file for the containers, which is a necessary step for the Ansible playbooks.
+You can override this behavior by setting the `lxc_container_ssh_key` variable to the public key for the container.